pingcap/docs-cn/ticdc/ticdc-overview.md

     - Every column of the index is explicitly defined as non-nullable (`NOT NULL`).
     - The index does not have the virtual generated column (`VIRTUAL GENERATED COLUMNS`).

+Since v4.0.8, TiCDC supports replicating tables **without a valid index** by modifying the task configuration.
+However, this compromises the guarantee of data consistency to some extent.
+For more details, see [Replicate tables without a valid index](/ticdc/manage-ticdc.md#replicate-tables-without-a-valid-index).

 ### Unsupported scenarios

 Currently, The following scenarios are not supported: